Web Content Display

 AVATAR: Incarnation of a Divine soul.

 AVYAKTA GATI: Undifferentiated state.
-State where man is completely liberated from Maya limitations.
-Inexpressible condition.
+State where one is completely liberated from maya (maayaa) limitations.

 AYODHYA: Birthplace of Lord Rama.